iPhone 15 price slashed by 15% on Flipkart: Check out latest offers

 Photo Credit: Apple

-Alongside a 15% discount, buyers can also avail bank and exchange offers to get additional benefits.
+In addition to a 15% discount, buyers can also avail bank and exchange offers to further reduce the price of iPhone 15.

 Check Product